sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

    * Container kill<br/>
-      Do a docker kill and remove the label to disable kube deploy.<br/> Please note, in either mode, docker kill will *not* give an opportunity for graceful stop.
-Hence explicitly call `/etc/sonic/scripts/container_state <name> down` to update the container state.
+      Do a docker kill and remove the label to disable kube deploy.<br/>

    * container wait
       Do a docker wait on container ID, if it is started.
 If not, wait until kube deploys, which would set `remote_state=pending`, switch the state as `remote_state=ready` and then proceed to wait on the container ID